Akuien/Dentistimo-bookinghandler/README.md

 ## Component Resposiblities:
-- Collect valid appointment information from user interface component.
+- Checking if a timeslot selected by a user is available.
+- Processing appointment booking requests.
-- Forward aforementioned data into the database.
+- Save approved booking requests to the database.
+- Send booking confirmation email.
+- Retriving a users booked appointments as well as deleting them upon request.

 ## Architectural style
 - **Publish and subscribe:**

-BookingHandler acts as subscriber when recieving the booking infomation from the user interface component, and then save the recieved data into the MongoDB database.
+BookingHandler acts as publisher and subscriber when  sendind and recieving messages from the user interface component.

 ## Get started:
 1. Clone the repository
 2. Go to terminal and install all dependancies using: `npm install`
 3. To run the component do: `cd src ` then ` node app.js`

 ## Technologies:
 - Node.js